Sachin-Kushwaha1/Zero-to-ML-DL-AI-Hero-Full-Course/README.md

-# Zero‑to‑ML‑DL‑AI: A Complete Beginner‑Friendly Course
+# Zero-to-ML-DL-AI-Hero: A Complete Beginner‑Friendly Course

 Welcome!
 This is a self‑contained, **chapter‑wise** course that teaches Machine Learning, Deep Learning, and practical AI **from scratch**, with detailed explanations and beginner‑friendly examples.
 Everything you need is included here—no external material required.